xXace8Xx/Beats/README.md

 ## Beats !||!

-Thats a music player that run on any envirnoment unless it supports bash.
+Thats a music player which run on any envirnoment unless it supports bash.
 <br>
 ### Usage
 ./beats <file_name> | Here file_name includes its extension too.